-This plan brings your total licenses up to 6, and it also offers priority tech support, an ad blocker and the password manager feature.
+This plan costs $49.00 / year — it brings your total licenses up to 6, and it also offers priority tech support, an ad blocker, and the password manager feature.

 I’m not a big fan of this plan — it charges too much extra money for features that are just not very important.
-By comparison, Norton and Bitdefender cover more devices and add more useful additional features with their top-tier plans.
-If you want to get coverage for more devices, you can purchase additional devices with the Internet Security plan.
+By comparison, Bitdefender covers more devices and adds more useful additional features with its top-tier plan.
+If you want to get coverage for more devices with TotalAV, you can purchase additional devices with the Internet Security plan.

 TotalAV Ease of Use and Setup

-I really appreciate how easy TotalAV makes it to schedule antivirus scans — some programs like BullGuard hide their scan customization options behind a lot of unintuitive settings menus.
-But TotalAV’s are easy to access and adjust.
+I really appreciate how easy TotalAV makes it to schedule antivirus scans — some programs hide their scan customization options behind a lot of unintuitive settings menus, but TotalAV’s are easy to access and adjust.